andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-one.md

 There are a number of important points contained in the composition of the Authentication Request that I'll highlight here:

-1. The scope MUST contain `openid` - without this, we are not using OpenID Connect, and the behaviour of the Authorization Server is entirely unspecified
+1. The `scope` parameter MUST contain `openid` - without this, we are not using OpenID Connect, and the behaviour of the Authorization Server is entirely unspecified
-2. The response_type MUST be `code` - this is how we tell the Authorization Server what flow we are initiating
+2. The `response_type` parameter MUST be `code` - this is how we tell the Authorization Server what flow we are initiating
-3. We must supply a `client_id` and `redirect_uri` - this is how we identify our client to the Authorization Server, and ensure the server only sends our tokens back to us and not any random person requesting them
+3. We must supply `client_id` and `redirect_uri` parameters - this is how we identify our client to the Authorization Server, and ensure the server only sends our tokens back to us and not any random system requesting them

 Composing the request looks like this: